 “Adam, are you okay?”
 Dad rests his hand on my shoulder.
 We’re in the offices of Babcock, Atkins, and Hanes.
 All marble, glass, and expensive-looking art, it’s clear this is a law firm for rich people.

 “I’m fine,” I tell him, even though I’m not.

-“This is a stressful situation for my son, as I'm sure you'll understand, Mr. Atkins.
+“I'm sure you'll understand how stressful this is for my son.
 Adam didn’t want to attend this meeting, but my wife and I insisted—not because he needs anything from Adam Winston, but because he deserves it.
-My son hasn’t accepted that premise yet, so I’ll take that for safekeeping for whenever he feels ready to open it.”
+Adam hasn’t accepted that yet, so I’ll take that for safekeeping for whenever he feels ready to open it.”

 Atkins nods.
 “I’ll have Diane make a copy for our files and include the originals with what Mr. Winston left for Adam.”

 “Thank you,” Dad responds before turning to me.
 “Son, do you have any questions?
 Something you’d like to know about Adam Winston or his family?”